Jenn Lindsay: Playwriting

 In 2001, Lindsay received a degree in playwriting from Stanford University.
 Her plays feature female characters exploring themes of history, memory, fear, and sexuality.

 Her play The Grandmother Project was supported in development by a Stanford Humanities Major Grant in Playwriting and the Stanford University Jewish Studies Program, as well as private Jewish family donors from the Bay Area.
 The play was produced in February 2001 by Highlighter's Theatre Troupe at Stanford University, in April 2001 at the British National Student Drama Festival in Scarborough UK, and in August 2001 as a staged reading by A Traveling Jewish Theatre in San Francisco, California.

 Her play The History of a Liar was produced in January 2001 by Ram's Head Theatrical Society at Stanford University and featured fellow Stanford University alumni Danny Jacobs and Kathryn Sigismund.

 Her play Body of Work was produced as a staged reading in March 2001 by the Stanford University Feminist Studies Program.

 Her play The Gala was produced in May 2000 at the Liverpool Institute for the Performing Arts in Liverpool UK.

-In 2001, she received Commendations for Playwriting and Acting from the British National Student Drama Festival, and a recognition for Meritorious Contribution to Playwriting by the American College Theater Festival.
+In 2001, she received Commendations for Playwriting and Acting from the British National Student Drama Festival, and a recognition for Meritorious Contribution to Playwriting by the American College Theatre Festival.
 In 2000 she received a Commendation for Excellent Drama Criticism from the British National Student Drama Festival.